toadpen/world-to-build-bot/README.md

 - **wtb design (designid)** -- Returns design information
 - **wtb world (worldid)** -- Returns world information
 - **wtb serverinfo** -- Returns discord server information
+- **wtb code (userid)** -- Gives you a code that you copy into your description on WTB.
+- **wtb verify (userid)** -- Verifies you on the server if your code matches your description on the WTB website.
 - **wtb ping** -- Returns bot ping
 - **wtb help** -- Returns information about the bot